Christmas Stollen

 Are Stollen And Fruitcake The Same?

-What ever you do, don’t ask someone who is German this question.
-Fruitcake is typically made with chopped candied and dried fruit (cherries, dates, pineapple, etc.) and although Stollen is a made much the same ingredients, it is a lot less dense cake-like and more bread-like.
-And unlike fruitcake, Stollen is always covered powdered sugar.
+Whatever you do, don’t ask someone who is German this question.
+Fruitcake is typically made with chopped candied and dried fruit (cherries, dates, pineapple, etc.) and although Stollen is made much the same ingredients, it is a lot less dense cake-like and more bread-like.
+And unlike fruitcake, Stollen is always covered in powdered sugar.

 Stollen

 Stolen is best sliced using a serrated knife.
-Stollen is a Christmas bread this is typically served by the slice throughout the holiday season.
-Typically, it is warmed in the oven or toaster and is either served with a generous helping of jam, honey, or butter.
+Stollen is a Christmas bread that is typically served by the slice throughout the holiday season.
+Typically, it is warmed in the oven or toaster and is served with a generous helping of jam, honey, or butter.

 • Coffee